saviosajanm/DesktopTasks/README.md

 ---

+## 0.2 Update changes:

+* Created a new window to make updating configuration easier and more instant
+* Added the options to choose if you want to skip date and/or time while adding tasks
+* Fixed bugs including task view scrollbar upward scrolling enabled and some tasks not being able to be deleted

+---

 ## Note: This is an early build and a hobby project, so further development on this project may not be consistent.